-- This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
-For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - The composite product life cycle is decomposed into 7 phases.
-Each of these phases has the very same boundaries as those defined in the claimed protection profile. - The life cycle phases are summarized in Table 3. - The limit of the evaluation corresponds to phases 2, 3 and optionally 4, including the delivery and verification procedures of phase 1, and the TOE delivery either to the IC packaging manufacturer or to the composite product integrator; procedures corresponding to phases 1, 5, 6 and 7 are outside the scope of this evaluation. - In the following, the term "Composite product manufacturing" is uniquely used to indicate phases 1, optionally 4, 5 and 6 all together.

-This ST also uses the term "Composite product manufacturer" which includes all roles responsible of the TOE during phases 1, optionally 4, 5 and 6. - The TOE is delivered after Phase 3 in form of wafers or after Phase 4 in packaged form, depending on the customer's order.
+- 36 This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
+For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - 37 The composite product life cycle is decomposed into 7 phases.
+Each of these phases has the very same boundaries as those defined in the claimed protection profile. - 38 The life cycle phases are summarized in Table 3. - 39 The sites potentially involved in the TOE life cycle are listed in table "Sites list" in Section 9. - 40 The limit of the evaluation corresponds to phases 2, 3 and optionally 4, including the delivery and verification procedures of phase 1, and the TOE delivery either to the IC packaging manufacturer or to the composite product integrator ; procedures corresponding to phases 1, 5, 6 and 7 are outside the scope of this evaluation. - In the following, the term "Composite product manufacturing" is uniquely used to indicate phases 1, optionally 4, 5 and 6 all together.
+This ST also uses the term "Composite product manufacturer" which includes all roles responsible of the TOE during phases 1, optionally 4, 5 and 6. - 42 The TOE is delivered after Phase 3 in form of wafers or after Phase 4 in packaged form, depending on the customer's order.

-- In the following, the term "TOE delivery" is uniquely used to indicate: - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice) or - after Phase 4 (or before Phase 5) if the TOE is delivered in form of packaged products. - The TOE is only delivered in ADMIN or USER configuration, depending on the customer's request.
+In the following, the term "TOE delivery" is uniquely used to indicate:

+- after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice) or - after Phase 4 (or before Phase 5) if the TOE is delivered in form of packaged products.

+The TOE is only delivered in ADMIN (aka ISSUER) or USER configuration, depending on the customer's request.